 - Consider the current state of the property and how much work it will take to get to your vision.

 - What is my budget?

 Once you have a pretty good idea of your answers to these questions, it’s time to visit your local bank and start investigating available properties to find a match.
-A great place to start is our Farms Under 10 Acres page, which features an array of small farmsteads ideal for equestrian living or any sort of hobby farm.
+A great place to start is our Farms Under 10 Acres page, which features an array of small farmsteads ideal for equestrian living or any sort of hobby farm, and other agricultural properties for sale.
 With so many to choose from, you are sure to find the right choice for you.
-At Showcase Properties, our experienced real estate agents are ready to help you find the hobby farm property of your dreams.
+At Showcase Properties, our experienced equestrian real estate agents are ready to help you find the hobby farm property of your dreams.
+Ready to buy a hobby farm?
 Contact us today!